jairocgr/datashot/README.md

     // You should override only what needs to be overwritten 'wheres' => [

-      // Override the WHERE clause for the sales table in order to bring sales
+      // Override the WHERE clause for the sales table to bring sales from the
-      // from the last six months, instead of the default last two months 'sales' => function () {
+      // last six months, instead of the default last two months 'sales' => function () {
         // ...